kreier/llama.cpp-jetson.nano/README.md

 ## Description

 The script copies three binaries to `/usr/local/bin` and five libraries to `/usr/local/lib`.
 They should be included an $PATH and autmatically work.
-To the bin goes:
+List of binaries to copy:

 - llama.cpp
 - llama-server
 - llama-bench

-And the 5 required libraries are to `/usr/local/lib`.
+And the 5 required libraries copied to `/usr/local/lib`:

 - libllama.so
 - libggml.so